 Samantha joined the Anderson Trucking Family in November of 2012 as a specialized driver manager and managed a fleet of mixed company and contractor drivers.
 In the spring of 2014, she transitioned to the driver administration department and began working in contractor services.
 While in contractor services, Samantha familiarized herself with all processes, procedures and information in regards to driver contracts, pay and settlements.
 She is currently the operations support manager and oversees both the contractor services department as well as the driver settlement department and leads both of her teams to ensure our drivers receive the highest level of service required to help navigate their accounts and settlements on a daily basis.

 When you accept a new job, what’s one of the first questions you ask?
 If you’re like most other truck drivers, you ask how much you’ll make.
-After all, the pay can be the deciding factor between if you will or will not accept a job.
+After all, pay can be your primary deciding factor.

 Are you joining the Anderson Trucking Service (ATS) team or thinking about it?
-Understanding how you’ll get paid is important.
-In fact, it may even influence your decision to choose to be a company driver or an independent contractor.
+Understanding how you’ll get paid here is important.
+It may even influence your decision to be a company driver or an independent contractor.

-As the operations support manager at ATS, I oversee the driver settlement department and help to ensure our drivers receive the highest level of service as they navigate their settlements on a daily basis.
+As the operations support manager at ATS, I oversee the driver settlement department and help ensure our drivers receive the highest level of service as they navigate their settlements daily.

 In this article, I’ll explain:

-• How independent contractors are paid by ATS
+- How independent contractors at ATS are paid

-When you finish reading, you’ll have a clear expectation of how you’ll be paid, the frequency of paychecks and how much you can expect to make at ATS.
+When you finish reading, you’ll have a clear expectation of how you’ll be paid, the frequency of paychecks, and how much you can expect to earn at ATS.

 The weekly pay averages for ATS drivers depend on the division you’re driving in.
 The following numbers are the most recent weekly pay averages at the time of this article’s publication.
 The numbers show what the top-earning ATS drivers are making and what the average ATS drivers are making.